The return of football to Hutchinson

 As for the fans, they are led by coach Dallas’ family who was spotted tailgating hours before kickoff.

-The wife of Coach Dallas, Heather Dallas, told us, “We love football and we love our husbands and all of the hard work they do so we’re excited to be here for them.”
+“We love football and we love our husbands and all of the hard work they do so we’re excited to be here for them,” Heather Dallas, Drew’s wife.

 HCC ended up dominating Coffeyville Community College 33-10 to open the season.